TomaszTrebacz/fox.CMS-blog-service/README.md

 ## Description

 Blog-service is responsible for all CRUD operations related to posts and categories.
-In this repository are also placed all unit & integration tests.

 ## Installation